kdhilli/interview/README.md

 ## Requirements
 - Python >= 3.9+
 - PostgreSQL database or any RDBM or NoSQL (e.g., NeonDB)
+- At least one POST method to create a record in the DB.
 - Create a PR from this repo.